Information Rate-Harvested Power Tradeoff in THz SWIPT Systems Employing Resonant Tunnelling Diode-based EH Circuits: Introduction

-Although the EH models in \cite{Morsi2019} and \cite{Shanin2020} accurately characterize the instantaneous harvested power for Schottky diode-based EH circuits, they may not be suitable for signal design for SWIPT systems operating in the THz frequency band.
-In fact, not only the characteristics of the wireless communication channels, but also the properties of the utilized electronic devices vary with frequency.
-In contrast to Schottky diodes, whose reverse recovery time is typically large, $\sim \SI{100}{\pico\second}$, resonant tunnelling diodes (RTDs) featuring a potential well and multiple quantum barriers have transient times of less than $\SI{1}{\pico\second}$, which allow them to operate for frequencies of up to $\SI{2}{\tera\hertz}$ \cite{Clochiatti2020, Clochiatti2022}.
-Furthermore, RTDs typically have a smaller form factor and a larger curvature at the zero-bias point compared to Schottky diodes, and thus, lend themselves to integration with THz on-chip antennas and application in microscopic IoT devices \cite{Villani2021}.
-The experiments in \cite{Clochiatti2020} revealed that due to an added tunnelling current in a narrow biasing window, the I-V forward-bias characteristic of RTDs is not only highly non-linear, but also exhibits multiple critical points, a region of negative resistance, and a dependence on the signal frequency \cite{Villani2021}.
-Moreover, when driven into the region of negative resistance, the RTD may self-oscillate and act as a resonant self-mixing device \cite{Villani2021}.
-Thus, RTDs differ in their behaviour substantially from Schottky diodes which exhibit static and monotonic I-V characteristics \cite{Tietze2012}.
-Furthermore, the quality of signal rectification by EH circuits depends not only on the forward-bias I-V characteristic of the employed diode, but also on the diode breakdown voltage and reverse leakage current, which are different for RTDs and Schottky diodes \cite{Horowitz1989, Clochiatti2020}.
-Although a complete and accurate model capturing the frequency dependence, non-linearity, and non-monotonicity of the current flow through RTDs is not available yet, in \cite{Clochiatti2020} and \cite{Clochiatti2022}, the authors developed a compact Keysight ADS \cite{ADS2017} model for RTDs, which is based on spline approximation and fits the measurement data presented in \cite{Clochiatti2020} for a wide range of operating frequencies.
+{The EH models in \cite{Morsi2019, Hanif2023, Shanin2020} characterize the instantaneous harvested power of EH circuits equipped with Schottky diodes.
+However, Schottky diodes are not efficient at THz frequencies \cite{Shinohara2021}.
+First, the current-voltage (I-V) characteristic of Schottky diodes has relatively low curvature at the zero-bias operating point \cite{Clerckx2019, Tietze2012}.
+This property limits the efficiency of Schottky diodes at THz frequencies due to the expected low received signal powers \cite{Sarieddeen2021, Serghiou2022, Priebe2011}.
+Furthermore, Schottky diodes typically have large reverse recovery times of around $\SI{100}{\pico\second}$ which limits their ability to efficiently rectify THz signals.
+In contrast, resonant tunnelling diodes (RTDs) featuring a potential well and multiple quantum barriers show high efficiency also for low received signal powers and have recovery times of less than $\SI{1}{\pico\second}$, which allows them to efficiently operate at THz frequencies \cite{Clochiatti2022}.} RTDs typically have a smaller form factor and a larger I-V curvature compared to Schottky diodes, and thus, can lend themselves to integration with THz on-chip antennas and application in microscopic IoT devices \cite{Villani2021}.
+The experiments in \cite{Clochiatti2022} revealed that due to an added tunnelling current in a narrow biasing window, the I-V forward-bias characteristic of RTDs is not only highly non-linear, but also exhibits multiple critical points, a region of negative resistance, and a dependence on the signal frequency \cite{Villani2021}.
+Moreover, when driven into the region of negative resistance, the RTD may self-oscillate and act as a resonant self-mixing device \cite{Villani2021}. {Thus, the behaviour of RTDs differs substantially from that of Schottky diodes which exhibit a monotonic I-V characteristic \cite{Tietze2012}.
+Hence, the EH models derived for GHz EH circuits equipped with Schottky diodes in \cite{Morsi2019, Hanif2023, Shanin2020} can not accurately characterize RTD-based EH circuits.} Furthermore, the quality of signal rectification by EH circuits depends not only on the forward-bias I-V characteristic of the employed diode, but also on the diode breakdown voltage and reverse leakage current, which are different for RTDs and Schottky diodes \cite{Horowitz1989, Clochiatti2022}.
+Although a complete model capturing the frequency dependence, non-linearity, and non-monotonicity of the current flow through RTDs is not available yet, in \cite{Clochiatti2022}, the authors developed a compact RTD model for Keysight ADS \cite{ADS2017} circuit simulation tool that is based on spline approximation and fits the measurement data presented in \cite{Clochiatti2022} for a wide range of operating frequencies. {However, to the best of the authors' knowledge, an accurate model for EH circuits and information receivers employing RTDs has not been reported in the literature, yet.}